jvalinsky/microcosm-rs/slingshot/api-description.md

 ### Current status

+> [!important]
-Slingshot is currently in a **v0, pre-release state**.
+> Slingshot is currently in a **v0, pre-release state**.
 There is one production instance and you can use it!
 Expect short downtimes for restarts as development progresses and lower cache hit-rates as the internal storage caches are adjusted and reset.

 The core APIs will not change, since they are standard third-party `com.atproto` query APIs from ATProtocol.